AuthorCarpentry/FSCI-2019/README.md

 workflow.
 *These lessons assume no prior knowledge of the skills or tools*, but working through this lesson requires working copies of R and Rstudio.
-We'll work through software installation during the first day.
+We'll work through any software installation problems during the first day.